veyorokon/a3/README.md

 #### Gradio Interface 🤗

-We provide a [Gradio](https://huggingface.co/docs/hub/spaces-sdks-gradio) interface for a better experience, just run by:
+We also provide a [Gradio](https://huggingface.co/docs/hub/spaces-sdks-gradio) interface for a better user experience, just run by:

 ```bash
 python app.py